firstdraft/guides/primary-syntax.md

 Ruby is known as a "batteries included" language because it includes so many instructions out-of-the-box, saving the programmer the trouble of having to re-invent the wheel.

 Finally, *we can even make up our own nouns and verbs* and add them to the language.
 For example, we can add a data type `Restaurant`, teach it to calculate its average rating, and add that to its instruction set.
-Ruby programmers very often share these new classes with one another, making the language ever more powerful -- Rails itself is largely just a collection of these new nouns and verbs related to web applications!
+Ruby programmers very often share these new classes with one another, making the language ever more powerful — Rails itself is largely just a collection of these new nouns and verbs related to web applications!

-#### `object.method`
+#### Ruby's Primary Syntax: `object.method`

 So, in terms of **data** and **instructions**, Ruby comes with a powerful set out-of-the-box *and* is infinitely extensible!
 That's good news.
 Here's even more good news: to access all of this power, the **primary syntax** is simple: